amarmanhala/amarmanhala/README.md

-## 👋 Hello, I'm Amar, a Full Stack Developer with a strong focus on Front-end / UI Engineering. 👨‍💻
+## 👋 Hello, I'm Amar, a Full Stack Developer with a strong focus on Front-end Engineering. 👨‍💻

 Welcome to my portfolio!
 I'm a front-end engineer with a passion for crafting exceptional user experiences using cutting-edge technologies.
 Below, you'll find a brief overview of my skills and projects.